TAP SUPPORTERS OPEN MEETING - London - Tuesday 24th October 6pm - 8pm Bloomsbury Central Baptist Church, WC2H 8EP

 - Land Value Tax is a secure progressive source of revenue.

-- A small percentage tax on the value of all land could replace inefficient and regressive taxes like council tax, business rates and stamp duty.
+- A small percentage tax on the value of all land could gradually replace inefficient and regressive taxes like council tax, business rates and stamp duty.

 - It has been found to bring empty homes and unused land into use in Harrisburg Pennsylvania and other US cities.
 It works in Denmark, Australia and Hong Kong,